George Santos pleads not guilty to duping donors, stealing campaign cash to burnish wealthy image

 In a financial disclosure form, Santos reported making $750,000 a year from a family company, the Devolder Organization, but the charges unsealed Wednesday allege that Santos never received that sum, nor the $1 million and $5 million in dividends he listed as coming from the firm.

 Santos has described the Devolder Organization as a broker for sales of luxury items like yachts and aircraft.
-The business was incorporated in Florida shortly after Santos stopped working as a salesman for Harbor City Capital, the company accused by federal authorities of operating an illegal Ponzi scheme.
+The business was incorporated in Florida shortly after Santos stopped working for Harbor City Capital, the company accused by federal authorities of operating an illegal Ponzi scheme.

 In November 2021, Santos formed Redstone Strategies, a Florida company that federal prosecutors say he used to dupe donors into financing his lifestyle.
 According to the indictment, Santos told an associate to solicit contributions to the company and gave the person contact information for potential donors.